Last Updated on

 DeepMind is a Google-owned company.
 The machine learning AI startup was co-founded in 2010 by Demis Hassabis, Shane Legg, and Mustafa Suleyman who has since joined Reid Hoffman on Inflection AI.
 The company, based in Kings Cross, London, became a subsidiary of Google following the acquisition in 2014.

-The Bard chatbot will continue to operate alongside Gemini AI.
-Google Gemini will be multimodal – that is, able to natively receive inputs of more than one type of media (text, image, audio, and video) – with a core focus on image generation.
-Bard will continue to have a core focus on text generation.
+Google Gemini is multimodal – that is, able to natively receive inputs of more than one type of media (text, image, audio, and video) – with a core focus on image generation.
+This means it competes with OpenAI’s GPT-4V.
+Across over a dozen different benchmarks, Gemini outperforms the ChatGPT model in most tests.